ansys/pyhps/examples/python_uv/README.md

 the required environments on the fly.

 The example sets up a project that will plot `sin(x)` using numpy and matplotlib, and then save the figure to a file.
-After the run is completed, the generated ephemeral venv is cleaned up.

 The main feature enabling uv to take care of the environment setup is the metadata header present in the `eval.py` script, which defines the dependencies: